-Porcelain is created by finely ground sand making it dense and water-resistant.
+Porcelain is created by finely ground sand making it very dense and very water-resistant.
 It is more durable than ceramic and can be heavily used but it also carries a higher price tag.
 Porcelain’s durability is its biggest strength being stain resistant, fireproof, and very low maintenance in the home.
 When properly installed porcelain can easily last for decades and repair is easy.
-The installation of porcelain.
-However, is very difficult and time-consuming meaning you will definitely need professionals for the job.
+The installation of porcelain however is very difficult and time-consuming meaning you will definitely need professionals for the job.
 It is important to remember while porcelain is impervious to stains, grout is not and needs to be regularly sealed and cleaned.
 Porcelain tiles can be stylized on bathtubs, a polished flooring, a natural finish, or an exotic design.

 • Higher price tag

 Whatever your bathroom needs, one of these natural stones or tiles will be the right choice for you!
 JC Marble is happy to schedule a free consultation to walk you through all of the bathroom accents available.
 Visit the website or call (310) 429-1470 to schedule yours today!